How To Choose Best Type of Utility Knife

 2) Choose “Heavy or Light Duty” Use

-Utility knives are sold for heavy-duty use, such as in construction, or Light-use, such as in opening boxes or working on small craft projects.
+Utility knives are sold for heavy-duty use, such as in construction, or for light use, such as opening boxes or working on small craft projects.
 Select the utility knife that best meets your tasks.

-If you use a utility knife daily, or even several times a day, buying a utility knife with a good grip is vital.
-Hand muscle fatigue can quickly set in if your utility knife grip is an uncomfortable fit for your hand or challenging to hold.
+Buying a utility knife with a good grip is vital if you use it daily or several times daily.
+Hand muscle fatigue can quickly set in if your utility knife grip is uncomfortable or challenging.

 4) “Tool-Free” Blade Exchange

-Nowadays- there are many utility knives made with the quick-blade-change feature.
+Nowadays, many utility knives have a quick-blade-change feature.

 Four Best Types of Utility Knives;